sejungkwak/trading-paradise/README.md

 - [Removebg](https://www.remove.bg/) was used to remove the background of the ACNH characters image for the hero image on the Home page.
 - [TinyPNG](https://tinypng.com/) was used to compress the leaf pattern background images.
 - [Upscalepics](https://upscalepics.com/) was used to enhance the quality of the ACNH characters image for the hero image on the Home page.
-- [Visual Studio Code](https://code.visualstudio.com/) was used to edit my code.
+- [Visual Studio Code](https://code.visualstudio.com/) was used to edit my code and create svg paths from svg image files.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check the CSS validity.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to check the HTML markup validity.
 - [WAVE](https://wave.webaim.org/) was used to evaluate the accessibility.